splunk/terraform-provider-victorops/website/docs/index.html.markdown

 # VictorOps Provider

-[VictorOps](https://www.victorops.com) empowers teams by routing alerts to the right people for collaboration and fast issue resolution.
+[VictorOps](https://www.victorops.com) Empower teams by routing alerts to the right people for collaboration and fast issue resolution.

 Using this VictorOps Terraform provider, teams can automate VictorOps setup associated with an application.
 You can manage the following resources using this provider.
 1. User
 2. Team
 3. User-Team assignment
-4. Escalation Policy
+4. Escalation Policy (delete and update operations dependent on routing keys not supported)
-5. Routing Key
+5. Routing Key (delete and update operations not supported)

 Use the navigation to the left to read about the available resources.